blockchain-insights/blockchain-insights-indexer-bitcoin/models/money_flow/README.md

 - write manual how to configure memgraph stream, upload module, and start streaming
 - add time log into memgraph module
 - create indexes cypher query, add that into manual, no auto creation now

+?? how to user memgraph module stream to manipulate offset??
+?? hpow